amolgorithm/animal-checkers/README.md

 # Animal Checkers
-Animal Checkers is a web-based checkers game with an animal theme.
+Animal Checkers is a p5.js checkers game with an animal theme.
 In this game, the user plays against an opponent robot.
 All the pieces represent animals, hence it being animal-themed.

 ![](./game_example.png)
 <br>